Manuel-Aullo/module-federation/README.md

  ### Workshop tasks: ###

  Note: Don´t stress out, just do what you can achieve from the tasks below using the time you have.
-If you get stuck, just ask you'll be given instructions to help you moving forward, or you can take a look into the official [webpack module federation examples repo](https://github.com/module-federation/module-federation-examples), or into the official [webpack module federation documentation](https://webpack.js.org/concepts/module-federation/).
+If you get stuck just ask, you'll be given instructions to help you moving forward, or you can take a look into the official [webpack module federation examples repo](https://github.com/module-federation/module-federation-examples), or into the official [webpack module federation documentation](https://webpack.js.org/concepts/module-federation/).

  1. Grab the content from the master branch in the repo and move to the`bootstrap` folder.
 In the console run `npm install` both `remote` and `host` folders.